What

 validation.
 Agile software development stresses

-amount.
-Once you are in the habit, it is quick.
-Over months
+overall.
+Once you are in the habit of documenting, it is natural

 software company.